Soham-Metha/virex/docs/Instructions/Arithmetic/Addition.md

 ### ADDU — _Add Unsigned Integer_ {#ADDU}

-Use ADDU to add an integer value to whatever value is stored within the L3 register.
+Use ADDU to add an unsigned value to whatever value is stored within the L3 register.
 If the register L3 is not set, then initial value of L3 is assumed to be 0, and not a garbage value.